Your Guide to Hiking the Teahouse Trail

 While the Teahouse Trail is good for both kids and dogs, I would advise you to be careful.
 The Teahouse Trail is rated as a hard hiking, spanning just shy of 9 miles long.
 There are definitely narrow areas and plenty of cliffs.
 If it was me, I would likely bring my kids up to the Lake Agnes Tea House, and then see whether or not they have enough energy to do the switchbacks up to the Big Beehive.
 If not, I think that the Lake Agnes Tea House has amazing views and there plenty of stops on the way to keep your children excited, even if you just do that first part!
 They will probably love being able to have tea and snacks on top of a mountain too!

 Dogs must be kept on a leash and owners must pick up after them on the trail.
-The trail is long and while there are some stops where I'm sure you can find water for your dog (like at both of the tea houses) I would bring them a little disposable cup that you can fill up with bottled water as well.
+The trail is long and while there are some stops where I'm sure you can find water for your dog (like at both of the tea houses) I would bring them a little disposable cup that you can fill up with bottled water or an actual doggie water bottle as well.
 Dogs are not allowed inside the tea houses, but they can sit on the deck and enjoy the view with you!

 Are you excited to embark on an unforgettable journey along The Teahouse Trail?
 This is your chance to immerse yourself in the natural beauty of Banff National Park and experience an adventure like no other.
 From the stunning views of Lake Louise to the quaint charm of the tea houses, every step is filled with wonder.
 Don’t just read about it, come and see it for yourself!
 Grab your hiking boots, pack your camera, and prepare for a day full of breathtaking scenery and delightful discoveries.
 Adventure awaits!